xHain-hackspace/xhain-website/content/en/about.md

 <img alt="Wheelchair symbol" src="/images/icons/accessible.svg" class="icon" />

 ## Awareness Team
-If you have suggestions for inclusivity improvements, personal or confidential concerns, needs, worries or problems in the context of xHain, problems with individual persons or groups, or if you would like to point out problematic structures or bad experiences you had at xHain, please contact the following people in our <a href="https://chat.x-hain.de" target="_blank">rocket chat</a>.
+If you have suggestions for inclusivity improvements, personal or confidential concerns, needs, worries or problems in the context of xHain, please contact the following people in our <a href="https://chat.x-hain.de" target="_blank">rocket chat</a>.
 All information will be kept strictly confidential.

 - @trial.error (she/her), speaks german/english
 - @felix (he/him), speaks german/english/french

 # First Steps
 The first thing you should do before entering xHain or our <a href="https://chat.x-hain.de" target="_blank">rocket chat</a> is to read and respect our <a href="https://wiki.x-hain.de/de/xHain/spacerules" target="_blank">space rules</a>.
-Before spending time alone in our space, you should have received a personal introduction and tour.
+Before spending time alone in our space, you probably already have received a personal introduction and tour.
 If this has not already been done, please ask any member for a guided tour on a Monday evening.

 ## important links and accounts
 - If you haven't done so yet, it is advisable to create an account for our <a href="https://chat.x-hain.de" target="_blank">Rocket Chat</a>.
 This is not mandatory, but it is our main means of communication at xHain between members and also non-members.
 We also have a mailing list for members only, but we use it sparsely and only for important announcements or dates.
 Everything else is communicated in the chat.